Stone-ResearchLife/xMem/README.md

 memory required for training a model on a GPU.

 ## ✅Compatibility
-- ✅: work
+- ✅: Runnable
-- ❌: not work
+- ❌: Unrunnable
-- ⚠️: work, but result may not be accurate
+- ⚠️: Runnable with unverified results

 Please check [README](experiments/README.md) for Hardware Compatibility